 You can learn more about these query results and review other database guidelines.

 Safe Harbor: To be shielded from liability under the TCPA, a caller must prove that: (1) it obtained consent from the intended call recipient; (2) it or its duly authorized agent checked the database prior to calling the number to verify that the number had not been permanently disconnected, or reassigned, after the date the caller obtained consent; and (3) the database returned a query response of "no" that was incorrect.

 Fees for use: Users of the database are required to subscribe and pay a fee.
 On October 1, 2021, following completion of a successful beta test, the Consumer and Governmental Affairs Bureau announced the initial interim usage charges for subscriptions to the RND.
-On March 15, 2022, the database administrator announced modified interim pricing.
-Effective April 27, 2022, the RND will offer ten subscription tiers and additional discounts available to Caller Agents.
-Those wishing to use the RND may sign up for a one-month subscription, a three-month subscription, or a six-month subscription.
-The RND Administrator expects to offer an annual subscription option in the future, as well.
+On March 14, 2023, the database administrator announced modified interim pricing to be effective April 3, 2023.
+The RND offers ten subscription tiers and additional discounts available to Caller Agents.
+Those wishing to use the RND may sign up for a one-month, a three-month, a six-month, or an annual subscription.

 Database registration and subscriptions now available: Callers and caller agents can register for and subscribe to the database.
 Go to www.reassigned.us to register to use the database.

 FAQs and Additional Information

 The database administrator has provided a list of FAQs at www.reassigned.us.

 The Commission released the Reassigned Numbers Database Order on December 13, 2018.
 The Order established the creation of a database that will allow callers to determine whether a telephone number has been permanently disconnected, or reassigned, and therefore is no longer assigned to the party that the caller intends to reach.